Cvaniak/Consistent/README.md

 My initial plan is to create tool/system that will allow you to write comments and notes in your project.
 The catchy part is to keep them in separate file but display in the one with code.

+## Newest update

+So after more research I think that it may work similar to formatter or linter.
+You could write comment as normal, and on save it could collect all new comments and extract them too new file.
+It would give advantage of not changing the flow of writing comments.
+So the thing is that after collecting them we need to display them to user but also allow user to edit them.
+We can then have toggle mechanism that would load comments to file and the extract them, but it would mess up git on every toggle.

+The project needs to start, so probably first step will be to do some PoC with tools like TreeSitter check if we can use existing CI/CD tools.

 ## Initial plan

 This is how most of our comments will look like: